 My rating: 5 of 5 stars

-Kazuo Ishiguro is one of the few living Anglophone writers I’d bet the proverbial farm on.
-If literature in this language is still being read in 200 years, they’ll be reading him.
-His fiction has that quality that I’ve never been able to define properly, a quality I find in Virgil and Dante, Shakespeare and Dostoevsky, Joyce and Woolf: his novels feel both constructed and alive, somewhere between objects and landscapes, and they solicit the most abstract forms of intellectual scrutiny even as they provoke the most intimate emotions.
-Maybe this is only my private test of “canonicity,” but most works, including my own, fall short of this standard—they are either too of the world (mimetic social realism) or too out of it (most genre fiction and the avant-garde) to matter to me as much as Ishiguro’s novels do, novels that are worlds within our, or my, world.
+If literature in this language is still being read in 200 years, I believe they’ll still read Kazuo Ishiguro.
+His novels feel both constructed and alive, somewhere between objects and landscapes, and they solicit the most abstract forms of intellectual scrutiny even as they provoke the most intimate emotions.
+Most works fall short of this standard—they are either too of the world (mimetic social realism) or too out of it (most genre fiction and the avant-garde) to matter to me as much as Ishiguro’s novels do, novels that are worlds within our, or my, world.

 Christine Smallwood begins her Harper’s review of The Buried Giant—the best I’ve read so far (not online, alas)—this way: